 At the very least, if your injuries prevent you from providing this information when you are contacted by the police, then ask someone to relate what happened for you to the police.

-Preserving evidence after a car accident when it’s not your fault
+Preserving evidence after a car accident in Michigan when it’s not your fault

 Our auto accident lawyers advise our clients to do the following:

-- Provide a detailed account of how the car accident occurred and what actions the at-fault driver took or failed to take that caused the accident
+- Provide a detailed account of how the car accident in Michigan occurred and what actions the at-fault driver took or failed to take that caused the accident

 - Document and report to the police any and all statements that the at-fault driver makes